 In the aggregate, loans to DOSRI generally should not exceed total equity or 15.0% of total loan portfolio, whichever is lower.
-As at December 31, 2023 and 2022, the Bank is in compliance with the regulatory requirements.

 BSP Circular No. 423 dated March 15, 2004 amended the definition of DOSRI accounts.
 On October 8, 2010, BSP Circular No. 695 is issued to provide guidance on the definition of Related Interest.
 BSP Circular No. 749, dated February 6, 2012, provides that related party transactions are expected to cover a wider definition than DOSRI under existing regulations and a broader spectrum of transactions (i.e., not limited to credit exposures).